 This ” Save More Money and Be Richer By 14,000 A Year ” is based on my response to a reader's question on how to save more money by doing simple activities.
-I would like to share this to all readers who are trying to save more and/or cut down their expenses.
-The activities I laid out here may or may not be applicable to you.
 This post contains affiliate links/ads.
 See disclosure policy.

 Of course, when it comes to experiments, I sometimes save money and sometimes I lose money.
 But that’s what experiments are (I guess).
 But in totality, I have saved more by experimenting new ways.

 I came across your blog through Pinterest.
 I was really amazed how you tackled your $40,000 of debt and saved $70,000 at the same time.
 That was so amazing.
 You maybe are too busy and it’s probably a stretch but can I ask if you can share your thoughts on other ways of saving?

 He wasn’t the first one to write me about something.
 The truth is I like receiving this kind of email because it shows that people find value in what I do or what I blog about.

 For those who think that I don’t have any time answering your questions, the answer is I do have time and I make time.
 I like helping people even in my small ways.

 - Save Money Eating Out : The How-To Guide

 - How To Add Multiple $100,000s To Your Account

 - 9 Ways To Save Money on Kids’ Clothes